CTR Calculator

 Follow these steps to calculate click-through rate from your ad metrics and see both percent and decimal CTR.

-1. Enter the number of impressions.
+Enter impressions.

-2. Enter the number of clicks.
+Enter clicks.

 Frequently Asked Questions